shihankanungo/shihankanungo.github.io/india-trip.md

 ### Day 8: Thu Apr 3 (3 days to go)

+> “Fiction is the lie through which we tell the truth.” --- Albert Camus

 ### Day 7: Wed Apr 2 (4 days to go)